Matchstic/Equinox/README.md

 - Improve caching of images
 - Small bug fixes relating to preferences on iOS 8
 - Handle all other .artwork files
-- Possible support for theming UIToolbar, UIAlertView etc with images
+- Possible support for theming `UIToolbar`, `UIAlertView` etc with images

 However, in it's current state it does work nicely.